voxeet/hackathon-quick-start/UTSGamesJam2023/UTSGamesJam23.md

 ## Getting Started With Dolby.io Plugins
 Dolby.io is Dolby's developer platform, providing APIs, SDKs, and Game Engine Plugins that allow developers to build compelling audio and video experiences.
-This event will be primarily focused around the Dolby.io Spatial Chat plugins for Unity and Unreal.
+This event will be primarily focused on the Dolby.io Spatial Chat plugins for Unity and Unreal.
 The Dolby.io team is eager to get your feedback on using and understanding the plugins so please chat to the team if you run into any issues or blockers.

-**Get started with the Spatial Chat Plugin for Unity:**
+**Get started with the Spatial Chat Plugin (Required for prize eligibility) for Unity:**

   - [Plugin Download](https://github.com/DolbyIO/comms-sdk-unity/releases)
   - [Spatial Chat Documentation](https://docs.dolby.io/communications-apis/docs/unity-overview)
   - [Spatial Chat for Unity Workshop (Video)](https://www.youtube.com/watch?v=JPrOgyXOV_g)
   - [Building a Spatial Multiplayer Chat App in Unity (Written)](https://dolby.io/blog/spatial-chatter-engaging-local-multiplayer-communication-for-unforgettable-virtual-experiences/)

-**Get started with the Spatial Chat Plugin for Unreal:**
+**Get started with the Spatial Chat Plugin (Required for prize eligibility) for Unreal:**

   - [Spatial Chat Documentation](https://docs.dolby.io/communications-apis/docs/unreal-overview)

 ### Getting started with Dolby Atmos and WWise (Optional)
 Dolby Games has partnered with Audio Kinetic to bring Atmos to [WWise](https://www.audiokinetic.com/en/products/wwise), an interactive audio tool for game development.
-During the workshop Braden will briefly cover Atmos for Gaming and how you can leverage it to create games with stunning sound.
+During the workshop, Braden will briefly cover Atmos for Gaming and how you can leverage it to create games with stunning sound.

 **Getting started with Unity and WWise:**
 - Getting started with WWise & Unity: [Part #1](https://www.youtube.com/watch?v=OrBVsgmhyfo), [Part #2](https://www.youtube.com/watch?v=0SlBxKvetjU), [Part #3](https://www.youtube.com/watch?v=kwJvfVWqrEM), [Part #4](https://www.youtube.com/watch?v=2LdbAdXczQs)